zivchen9993/TorQ/README.md

 - Measurement of expectation values in Z-basis
 - Differentiable with PyTorch autograd

-- to benchmark performance against PennyLane, please use the TorQ-bench repository: https://github.com/zivchen9993/TorQ-bench
+- To benchmark performance against PennyLane, please use the TorQ-bench repository: https://github.com/zivchen9993/TorQ-bench

 ## Limitations